iam-adss/sql_project_data/README.md

 Amazing insight

-Thank you for following my README
+Thank you for following my README.